bayusegara27/vrc-auto-fish/README.md

 # VRChat Auto Fishing Assistant (FISH!)
 Booth:https://scrtup.booth.pm/items/8095499

+I'm not very familiar with how YouTube works, so I can't really publish videos there.
+Most of it will have to be figured out on your own.

 This repository now provides documentation in three languages.
 Choose the version you want to read:

 - [简体中文](README.zh-CN.md)